-- 43. The Constitution defines the legislative sphere very extensively: - numerous sections of the Constitution defer to legislation to amplify their provisions, in a whole series of fields: - in addition, Section 80 defines the legislative field: "... the principles governing the rights and obligations of private individuals and the other matters that under this Constitution are of a legislative nature shall be governed by Acts"; - the Constitution does not confer an independent regulative power on the Government, merely a delegated one: only if an Act has empowered it to do so, and within the limits fixed by such empowerment, can the Government proceed by decree. - 44.
-Such a situation may ultimately have drawbacks for the effectiveness of administrative action.
-If the law goes into too much detail, whenever a given point is to be amended it will be necessary to have an Act passed, which is a long, cumbersome procedure.
+44. The Constitution defines the legislative sphere very extensively:

+numerous sections of the Constitution defer to legislation to amplify their provisions, in a whole series of fields;

+- in addition, Section 80 defines the legislative field as: "... the principles governing the rights and obligations of private individuals and the other matters that under this Constitution are of a legislative nature shall be governed by Acts"; - the Constitution does not confer an independent regulative power on the Government, merely a delegated one: only if an Act has empowered it to do so, and within the limits fixed by such empowerment, can the Government proceed by decree.

+45. Such a situation may ultimately have drawbacks for the effectiveness of administrative action.
+If the law goes into too much detail, whenever a given point is to be amended, it will be necessary to have an Act passed, which is a long, cumbersome procedure.
 To take a famous example, in France under the Fourth Republic a law established the number of stallions in the national studs!
 Such a situation may be harmful in the long run both for the executive, deprived of all ability to act quickly, and for Parliament, burdened with minor measures.
-A general clause allowing the Government to take measures to implement primary legislation could be envisaged.

-45. A thorough assessment should therefore be made of the current distribution of legislative and regulative business under the sway of the new Constitution, in order to verify that it does not carry such risks.
+46. A thorough assessment should therefore be made of the current distribution of legislative and regulative business under the sway of the new Constitution, in order to verify that it does not carry such risks.
 Otherwise, it would be advisable for Parliament's Constitutional Law Committee to ensure that the various bills which it considers do indeed leave their implementing arrangements to be made by decrees.